Items marked with an asterisk (*) are within the N.C. Dept. of Natural and Cultural Resources.

 McDowell County

 *Mountain Gateway Museum & Heritage Center - Learn about the history and culture of Western North Carolina at this regional museum that encourages the preservation and understanding of the culture of the state’s mountain region.
-It is also a part of the 2024 Moonshine & Motorsports Trail.
+Please note: at this time the museum is operating from a temporary location: 78-C Catawba Ave., Old Fort.

 Linville Caverns - NC’s only show caverns.
 Entertaining and informative guided tours take visitors along a level walk to see “inside” Humpback Mountain.
 Affordable family fun that features amazing mineral color, unique formations, an underground stream with native trout, the “Bottomless Pool” and a peek into total darkness.